• Skip to primary navigation

 🔪 Step by step instructions

-Making your own homemade honeydew melon popsicles is so simple, and they're definitely a lot more healthy than most store-bought ones!
+Making your own homemade honeydew melon popsicles is so simple, and they're packed with sweet fruit.

 It's a three step process: